TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 There are two emails.

-The first one, does not contain relevant information.
+The first one does not contain relevant information.

 The second email contains credentials in plaintext: